intel/dffml/docs/arch/alice/discussion/0000/index.md

 ## Rolling Alice

 In this 7 volume tutorial series we roll Alice.
-This series will be written a chapter per quarter, over the next 24 years.
+This series will be written a chapter per quarter, over the next 24 years (this is with a 3x estimate on time for each chapter, so 3 months for each instead of 1, we'll see how it goes).

 ### Table Of Contents